kyma-project/busola/tests/kyma/README.md

 ### Run Cypress UI tests in the headless mode

-To run Cypress UI tests using a Chrome browser in `headless mode`, pointing to a `remote Kyma-Dashboard` cluster with the default `local.kyma.dev` domain, use this command:
+To run Cypress UI tests using a Chrome browser in `headless mode`, pointing to a `remote Kyma dashboard` cluster with the default `local.kyma.dev` domain, use this command:

 ```bash
 npm test
 ```

-To run the tests, pointing to a `remote Kyma-Dashboard` cluster with `custom` domain, use this command:
+To run the tests, pointing to a `remote Kyma dashboard` cluster with `custom` domain, use this command:

 ```bash
 CYPRESS_DOMAIN={YOUR_DOMAIN} npm test
 ```

-To run the tests, pointing to a `local Kyma-Dashboard` instance, use this command:
+To run the tests, pointing to a `local Kyma dashboard` instance, use this command:

 ```bash
 npm run test:local